Without Warning (1994 film): Plot

 Scientist Dr. Avram Mandel, who has been studying the impacts, is flown by an F-16 to NASA's Johnson Space Center in Houston, where reporters are being briefed on the latest incident.
-He reveals his determinations: the impacts were an attempt at first contact by an extraterrestrial species; the radio signal was a transponder to help steer a follow-up vehicle; and, by destroying the follow-up vehicle, Earth has declared war.
+He reveals his determinations: the impacts were an attempt at first contact by an extraterrestrial species; the radio signal was a transponder to help steer a follow-up vehicle; and, by destroying the follow-up vehicle, Earth has inadvertently declared war.
 The two survivors, Kimberly Hastings and Jean-Paul Chounard, succumb to their wounds.
 A colleague of Mandel, Dr. Robert Pearlman, links 6645 Venturi's fragmentation pattern to an identical shape present on Pioneer 11s pioneer plaque.

-Mandel resigns from NASA and reveals to reporters that three more asteroids, each at least two miles wide, will soon impact Washington, D.C., Moscow, and Beijing, the capital cities of the only three nations capable of first-strike nuclear warfare.
+Mandel resigns from NASA and reveals to reporters that three more asteroids, each at least two miles wide, will soon impact Washington, Moscow and Beijing, the capital cities of the only three nations capable of first-strike nuclear warfare.
 The radio signals begin again.
 Two nuclear weapons are launched from the USS Ohio to intercept the Beijing and Moscow asteroids, while a third nuclear weapon is launched from F.E.
-Warren Air Force Base to destroy the D.C. asteroid.
+Warren Air Force Base to destroy the Washington asteroid.
 All three are successful and celebrations break out, but the radio signals do not cease.

-Chounard and Hastings' speech is aired on the broadcast in stereo, and Vanocur recognizes the combined speech as "one hundred and forty seven member states," a recital of the message from the U.N.
+Chounard and Hastings' speech is aired on the broadcast in stereo, and Vanocur recognizes the combined speech as "one hundred and forty seven member states", a recital of the message from the U.N.
 Secretary General included on the Voyager Golden Record aboard Voyager 2.
 The celebrations halt as, moments later, NASA detects hundreds more asteroids heading towards Earth all at once.
 As a stunned Vanocur and Jaffe react to reports of cities being destroyed worldwide, Vanocur solemnly quotes from William Shakespeare, "The fault, dear Brutus, lies not in our stars, but in ourselves," before a rumble is heard and the picture cuts to static.